Last Updated on February 24, 2021

 If you buy something from an NC Tripping link, Travel Through Life LLC may earn a commission.
 Please visit our Disclosure page for more explanation of affiliates and sponsorships.

 Skinny Dip Falls in Transylvania County (near Brevard) might once have been a secret but it has since become a very popular spot, especially in the hot summer months.
 A short and easy hike will get you to this swimming hole off the Blue Ridge Parkway (Milepost 417), which is another reason why it’s so well-known.

 The walk will take you through a dense picturesque forest and if you arrive at Skinny Dip Falls early enough, it’s possible for you to enjoy it alone.
 But before you get to jumping in, we think you should know a few things, including safety tips, info about the hike, and more.

-These unique places to stay near Asheville will make a nice compliment to the Skinny Dip Falls hike!
+These unique Airbnbs in Asheville will make a nice compliment to the Skinny Dip Falls hike!

-This post is part of our series on all the awesome places to visit in Western North Carolina, specifically highlighting waterfalls near Asheville, Brevard, and Cherokee.
+This post is part of our series on all the awesome places to visit in Western North Carolina, specifically highlighting waterfalls near Asheville and also, Brevard.
 We’ve also included Skinny Dip Falls in our guide to hikes near Asheville.